PlaceofYichen/GS-PoplarTree-ML/README.md

 ### Notes

-- Used the model fitting measure to calculate the loss only instead of accuracy.
+- Using the model fitting measure to calculate the loss instead of accuracy.
 - The objective function is to reduce the Mean Square Error (MSE) as much as possible.

 ### More implementation is on the way.